dherges/bootstrap-template/README.md

 And there you go!
 Off and running!

+# DEPRECATED STUFF FROM BOOTSTRAP 2 TIMES (back in 2013...)

 ## Package and Dependency Management

 Build tool dependencies are managed by npm, web package management is done by Bower, and the tool suite is task-automated by Grunt.